 All of the foregoing considerations are met in the Tunneled Packet Security System design through use of a combination of long-lasting, asymmetric, Public/Private Key Infrastructure with symmetric Key processes that use either replaceable Keys that can be periodically updated or ephemeral Keys that are used only once.
 The foundation for the system, though, is the Public/Private Key scheme that is installed in all units on the network.
 To make that approach work, each unit must have its own Private Key that is well-protected, remains secure, and never is exposed to other entities.
 As described in Section 6.4.6, Cryptographic Tokens with USB interfaces are employed to process and store the various secrets.
-As a network is installed, the several Keys needed must be initialized on the Tokens and then installed in the equipment.
+As a network is installed, the several Keys needed must be initialized on the Tokens, which then must be installed in the equipment.

-To preserve the secrecy of Private Keys, in particular, it is imperative that they be generated on the devices where they will be stored and never exposed to communications between devices or systems where they possibly could be intercepted.
+To preserve the secrecy of Private Keys, in particular, it is imperative that they be generated on the devices where they will be stored and that they never exposed to communications between devices or systems where they possibly could be intercepted.
 Consequently, Public/Private Key pairs shall be generated on Cryptographic Tokens, and the Private Keys shall be retained there, without access from the outside of the devices on which they are generated.
 Public Keys shall be shared between security devices on the network, but they shall not be distributed to devices outside the network except to back up their values to facilitate generation of replacement or expansion Keys at a later time.
-As shown in Figure 6.7, each Cryptographic Token shall hold its own Private Key (shown in red) and also its Public Key, shown in different colors for the different applications of the Tokens.
-For sake of example, three Signing Entities and five Authenticating Entities are shown in Figure 6.7; the number of each type can be a value of one or greater.
+As shown in Figure 6.8, each Cryptographic Token shall hold its own Private Key (shown in red) and also its Public Key, shown in different colors for the different applications of the Tokens.
+For sake of example, three Signing Entities and five Authenticating Entities are shown in Figure 6.8; the number of each type can be a value of one or greater.
 Upon initialization, each Token intended for use in a Signing Entity, in addition to its own Key pair, shall hold copies of the Public Keys of each of the other Signing Entities and of each of the Authenticating Entities in the network.
 Each Token intended for use in an Authenticating Entity, in addition to its own Key pair, shall hold copies of the Public Keys of each of the Signing Entities in the network.

-In addition to the Public and Private Keys stored on a Token, each one shall be given a number unique within the scope of the network, so that it can be addressed directly for delivery of its unique Session Key encrypted with its Public Key by a Token in a Signing Entity.
-The number associated with each Token and the Public Key value of the Token having that number shall be stored securely in the Signing Entity(ies) to permit it/them to properly prepare security data for distribution to the other entities on the network, including both Authenticating Entities and other Signing Entities.
+In addition to its Public and Private Keys stored on a Token, each Token shall be given a number unique within the scope of the network.
+That unique number permits addressing the Token directly for delivery of a Session Key that has been encrypted with the Token’s Public Key by a Token in a Signing Entity.
+The unique number associated with each Token and the Public Key value of the Token having that number shall be stored securely in the Signing Entity(ies) to permit it/them to properly prepare security data for distribution to the other entities on the network, including both Authenticating Entities and other Signing Entities.